nielsek/btrstrap/README.md

-Only supporting Ubuntu atm.
+Download and run the script from a debian based liveusb, pxeboot or something similar.

-Run the script from a debian based liveusb or something similar.
+Installs ubuntu via. debootstrap until images are ready and packaged.